GLFHC/.github/profile/tutorials/forking_and_branching.md

 have a common code library and this is the core of any new project so that is a repository you fork to your own project and when doing so you can decide to fork it linked or unlinked.
 Linked means the changes to the original will be propagated to your code (helpful) or unlinked means they will not automatically arrive (which may be important).
 This depends on the type of project you are working on.
 Forking is done at the _start_ of any project.
+This allows you to reuse code written by someone else.
+It also lets a group of projects get built identically (via templates which are basically just repositories marked as templates, that normal users are only allowed to fork a copy for themselves).
+Forking can be hierarchical so you can create a base GLFHC template that then has sub variants like GLFHC-SQL, GLFHC-Python, etc.

 Branching is something you **constantly** do.
 A branch is when you say, hey my code is working as is, and I would like to stick a marker on this current state in case I break things, but I need to make a